 Courses for nurses, advanced practice providers, pharmacists, and other health care professionals who care for oncology patients are outlined below.
 Registration is required for all courses.

-UPMC employees are required to register for educational programs through uLearn. uLearn is accessed by logging into MY HUB on the UPMC Infonet.
-A user guide is available on the uLearn home page.
+UPMC employees are required to register for educational programs through Learning.
+Learning is located within HR direct on the left hand side of the Infonet homescreen.
 Manager approval may be required for some programs.
 If you receive this notice when enrolling, please notify your manager of your interest in the program.